youkpan/hadan-fairseq/README.md

 we just using a hack way to get the word vector , it can work, but not good .only predict some word like 'is' 'me' .

-someone knows how to get the layer param and the way improve the vector to word method please let me know . youkpan@gmail.com
+fix get hidden layer problem ,and works well :) anyone find new way improve predict the vector and back to word is welcome. my email is youkpan@gmail.com

  -------
  ```